 Let’s Review What to do When Pipes Freeze

 The root of the problem is the nature of water itself.
-Almost every material in the universe shrinks or contracts in size as its temperature is lowered.
+Almost every material in the universe shrinks or contracts in size as its temperature lowers.
 Water contracts in a similar manner as the temperature drops, but only to 32° degrees Fahrenheit.
-Below that temperature, water has a unique property - it begins expanding.
+Below that temperature, water has a unique property – it begins expanding.

 Imagine a sealed pipe filled with water as the temperature drops.
 Both the pipe and the water contract down to 32° degrees with no problem.
 At 32° degrees and below, however, the pipe is still shrinking in size while the water starts growing in size.
 With faucets closed, the pipes cannot release the increasing pressure of the frozen water.

-Intense pressure develops and increases until the pipe splits or tears to release the pressure.
+Intense pressure develops and increases until the pipe splits or tears to release the tension.
 Both plastic (PVC) pipes and copper pipes may burst.
 The water is still frozen and will not begin dripping, leaking, or spraying until it thaws back into a liquid.
 When the thawing does occur, the water escapes the pipe and starts water damage.
 One 1/8-inch split in a pipe can release as much as 250 gallons of water in one day.

 Water can soak into walls and insulation, ceilings, floors, carpeting and cushion, rugs, furniture, HVAC systems, electrical systems, contents, etc. Without quick action to shut off the water and to properly remediate the damage, the ensuing loss will rapidly progress to higher and higher claim costs.